return42/sphkerneldoc/linux_src_doc/drivers/net/ethernet/intel/i40evf/i40evf_main_c.rst

 Description
 -----------

-Returns ptr to the filter object or NULL
+Returns ptr to the filter object or NULL.
+Must be called while holding the mac_vlan_list_lock.

 .. _`i40evf_add_vlan`: